- 1 package (8 ounces) cream cheese, softened

 - Seasoned salt to taste

-- In a large bowl, beat the first eight ingredients until blended.
-Spread over the tortillas; roll up tightly.
-Wrap each with plastic wrap, twisting ends; refrigerate for several hours.
+- Spread over tortillas; roll up tightly.
+Wrap each in plastic, twisting ends to seal; refrigerate several hours.